gutierrpdev/gift-plus-plus/app/README.md

 Make sure you regularly check this output.

 Alternatively, your editor may be able to help with that kind of thing.

+## SVGs

+SVGR is used to convert .svg files into React components: https://github.com/smooth-code/svgr

+We use a custom template to ensure Typescript compatibility.
+Options are set in app/.svgrrc.js

+From the app folder run

+    npx @svgr/cli ./src/assets/svg/button-audio-play.svg > ./src/components/svg/play.tsx